bjerre/UW-Wordpress-Child-Theme/README.md

 This theme is the updated UW Wordpress theme.
 The goal is to keep all the new TwentyEleven features while maintaining a branded theme.

+For the time being the master branch is under heavey development and could potentially be broken.
+It is recommended to clone the repository and then checkout the latest tag.

 ## History

+### 0.6.1 - CSS refactored
+  - Using test data from wordpress.org to sort out minor bugs
+  - Left widgets area
+  - Paginated post navigation

 ### 0.6.0 - CSS refactored
   - Begin tagging releases